2018–19 Serie A (women)

-The 2018–19 Serie A (women) is the 52nd season of the women's football top level league in Italy.
-Juventus is the defending champions.
-The season is scheduled to run from 15 September 2018 to 20 April 2019.
+The 2018–19 Serie A (women) was the 52nd season of the women's football top level league in Italy.
+Juventus were the defending champions.

 Teams

 Two teams finished at the bottom of the league and were relegated at the end of the 2017-18 season: Empoli and San Zaccaria.

 Brescia, who finished second in Serie A last season, AGSM Verona who finished seventh and Res Roma who finished eighth, sold their licenses respectively to Milan, Hellas Verona and Roma.